ldsands/UsefulCodeSnippets/ProgrammingLanguages/Markdown/PandocCommands.md

 # Document Settings
 link-citations: yes
 pagesize: letter
-# I can't get this to work with FiraSans
+# You can get a list of installed fonts by installing fontconfig then using `fc-list`
-# mainfont: FiraSans
+mainfont: Fira Sans
 # mainfontoptions:
 # - Extension=.otf
 # - UprightFont=*
 # - BoldFont=*-Bold
 # - ItalicFont=*-Italic
 # - BoldItalicFont=*-BoldItalic
-# mainfont: /usr/share/fonts/OTF/FiraSans-Regular.otf
 # mainfontoptions:
 #   - BoldFont=/usr/share/fonts/OTF/FiraSans-Bold.otf
 #   - ItalicFont=/usr/share/fonts/OTF/FiraSans-Italic.otf
 #   - BoldItalicFont=/usr/share/fonts/OTF/FiraSans-BoldItalic.otf
 # mathfont: /usr/share/fonts/OTF/FiraMath-Medium.otf
-fontfamily: arev # a sans serif font that I like it requires texlive-fontsextra installed
+fontfamily: arev # a sans serif font that I like it requires texlive-fontsextra installed and doesn't work well when using xelatex in combination with using the defaults and/or meta files
 fontsize: 11pt
 geometry: margin=1in
 linestretch: 2